sbseo/sbseo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a results-driven graduate student in Computer Science and Applied Mathematics at the University of Illinois at Urbana-Champaign.
+I am a former graduate researcher at the University of Illinois at Urbana-Champaign.
+My research interests lie at the intersection of machine learning and natural language processing, focusing on dynamics across multi-modalities.

-My experience includes theories and applications in Machine Learning, Data Science, Information Retrieval, Natural Language Processing, and Data Mining.
-Currently, I am conducting research on graph neural network in large graphs.

-I received my Master of Computer Science at University of Illinois at Urbana-Champaign in 2021.
-After that, I worked in search query understanding at Verizon Media/Yahoo! as a software engineer intern.
+I received my Master's degrees in Computer Science and Applied Mathematics from University of Illinois at Urbana-Champaign in 2021, 2022.
+I also worked as a software engineer intern in search query understanding at Verizon Media/Yahoo! in 2021.